Zubi-io/Project-Ideas/.github/ISSUE_TEMPLATE/project-proposal-template.md

 ---
-name: Project Proposal Issue
+Name: Project Proposal Name
-about: Use this template while you submitting a project proposal.
-title: ''
+About: Description of the project proposal.
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---